UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 This contains the main landing page for a given library it has the top bar navigation from [toc.yml](#tocyml) AND the left navigation from the generated [toc.yml](#generated-left-nav-tocyml) for this API library.
-(Confusingly, a file with the same name, but a completely differnt purpose!)
+(Confusingly, a file with the same name, but a completely different purpose!)

 #### Generated left nav TOC.YML
 This version of the overloaded toc.yml file name is used to produce the left